 11) Lowers risk of otitis media

 An easy way to limit your baby’s horizontal time during the day is by wearing her in a sling or carrier.
-This action puts her in a verticle position, keeping those gastric juices down south where they belong.
-As an added perk, you get to retain your freedom to move about as you wish.
+This puts her in a vertical position, keeping those gastric juices down south where they belong while giving you the freedom to move about as you wish.

 Tasker A et al. (2002).
 “Is gastric reflux a cause of otitis media with effusion in children?”
 Laryngoscope, 112(11):1930-4.